bogste/bogste.ro/content/posts/crafts-of-the-future.md

 - **Operational Transparency**: Providing [explainability](https://c3.ai/glossary/machine-learning/explainability/) features for AI decisions.
 - **Regulatory Compliance**: Designing AI systems that comply with industry-specific laws and guidelines.

-These ethical considerations are integrated into the framework of Generative AI deployment in Managed Services, aligning with the principles of interoperability, scalability, value alignment, industry-specific compliance, and continuous improvement.
+These ethical considerations are integrated into the Framework described above and can be used to govern Generative AI deployment in Managed Services, while aligning with the principles of *interoperability, scalability, value alignment, industry-specific compliance, and continuous improvement*.
 By adhering to these guidelines, businesses can leverage the power of AI responsibly, fostering innovation that is conscientious and sustainable.

 ## Further discussion

 Building a comprehensive Framework for the responsible use of Generative AI in B2B Services is an ongoing process that requires continuous refinement.
-Here are three future topics of discussion or research that could further enhance the Framework:
+Here are three (3) future topics of discussion or research that could further enhance the Framework:

-1. **AI Explainability in Complex Systems**: As AI systems become more complex, ensuring their decisions are understandable to end-users remains a challenge.
+1. **AI Explainability *in Complex Systems***: As AI systems become more complex, ensuring their decisions are understandable to end-users remains a challenge.
 [Future research could focus on developing standards and techniques for explainability in AI, particularly in scenarios involving high-stakes decision-making](https://blog.research.google/2023/01/google-research-2022-beyond-responsible.html?m=1).

 2. **Impact of AI on Employment and Skill Development**: Regarding Social Benefits, the deployment of AI in managed services will inevitably change the Jobs landscape.
 [It’s important to explore how AI can augment human work without causing significant job displacement, and how to upskill the workforce to prepare for an AI-integrated future](https://www.ibm.com/blog/artificial-intelligence-trends/).